 - Initiating a joint program(s) with another SACSCOC accredited institution

-- Written SACSCOC notification and approval prior to last date that APSU will cease
+- SACSCOC approval required prior to last date that APSU will cease admitting new students

 - Inactivating (closing) a program with internal teach-out protocol**

 - Inactivating (closing) a program with teach-out agreement with another institution**

 - Approval of a full prospectus (contact Accreditation Liaison nine months prior to implementation):